 You can set one authentication method for end users and another for team members (agents and admins).
 For example, you can specify stricter password requirements for agents who have access to more sensitive information.
 You can also provide different single sign-on options for each set of users.

 Zendesk provides a lot of flexibility regarding configuring sign-in options for your users.
 You can offer multiple sign-in options and let users choose how to sign in or require users to sign in using SSO.

 Standard Zendesk sign-in

-This is the user authentication that Zendesk provides and which was outlined above.
-You set your Zendesk account to require registration, the end user signs up (registers) and then verifies their email address and creates a password.
-They then sign in to your Help Center using their email address and password.
+This is the user authentication that Zendesk provides.
+You set your Zendesk account to require registration, and the end user signs up (registers), verifies their email address, and creates a password.
+They then sign in to your help center using their email address and password.
 All user data is contained and managed within your Zendesk account.

 The social media account, rather than Zendesk, is authorized to authenticate the end user.
 Zendesk trusts Twitter, for example, to make sure that the user is who they say they are.

 For more information, see Enabling social and business single sign-on (SSO).

 Single sign-on with JSON Web Token (JWT)